bojanskr/quickstart-workshop/content/10_prerequisites/20_workspace.md

 2. Leave all of the environment settings as they are, and go to the **Next step**
 3. Click **Create environment**

+It will take approximately 5 minutes to create AWS Cloud9 environment.

 ### Clean up the layout

 When the environment comes up, customize the layout by closing the **welcome tab**